 An employee of Neighborhood Health, which provides primary care services through multiple health clinics in Fairfax County, administers a COVID-19 vaccine to a pediatric patient.
+The nonprofit led efforts to vaccinate low-income children in Northern Virginia.
 (Courtesy of Neighborhood Health)

 A petition to mandate COVID-19 vaccines for school employees and all eligible students failed this week when the Virginia Department of Health opted to take no action on the request.